MarcoMeinardi/spwn/README.md

 # Spwn

 This repository is just the translation of [pwninit](https://github.com/io12/pwninit).
-It has been created because I love the utilities provided by pwninit, but I'm to lazy to learn Rust and I wanted to customize it, so I rewrote it in python.
+It has been created because I love the utilities provided by pwninit, but I'm to lazy to learn Rust and I wanted to customize it, so I rewrote it in python (and added some more features).

 ## Features
  * Auto detect files (binary, libc, loader)